Hershey, Pennsylvania: Sports

 Hershey was once home to the Hershey Wildcats of the A-League, a professional soccer team.
 The team folded after the 2001 season when its owners decided that it would not be successful financially.
-The Wildcats were named after a popular roller-coaster in Hersheypark.
+The Wildcats were named after a popular roller coaster in Hersheypark.
 Hershey was also home to the Hershey Impact over the NPSL indoor soccer league.

 National Basketball Association player Wilt Chamberlain scored 100 points for the Philadelphia Warriors in a regular season game played at Hersheypark Arena in 1962; his effort remains a single-game record for the league.

-The Philadelphia Eagles held its preseason training camp at Hersheypark Stadium from 1951 to 1963 and 1965 to 1967.
+The Philadelphia Eagles held its preseason training camp at Hersheypark Stadium from 1951–1963 and 1965–1967.

 Elizabethtown College hosted the 2015 NCAA Division III Wrestling Championships at the Giant Center.

 Christian Pulisic, the American soccer player who plays for AC Milan of Italy’s Serie A and the United States men's national soccer team, is from Hershey.